Steven A. Bagen | December 15, 2024 | Truck Accidents

 The current truck driver hours of service rules are:

-- Truck drivers may only drive 11 hours after ten off-hours
+- Truckers may only drive 11 hours after ten off-hours

 - Operators may not drive their 11 hours over a span that totals more than 14 hours.